Predictive Maintenance (PdM)

-Interfaces can range from standard equipment interfaces, to desktop computers, to mobile phones, to agumented reality (AR) solutions.
-A mobile phone can serve as a low cost AR device to provide accurate information as needed.
+Interfaces can range from standard equipment interfaces to desktop computers, to mobile phones, to augmented reality (AR) solutions.
+A mobile phone can serve as a low-cost AR device to provide accurate information as needed.

 What business challenges could impact Predictive Maintenance deployment?

 A considerable amount of historical data must be available.
 In some cases high quality, useful data is readily available.
 In many cases, there is limited data or the data is not useful for designing the algorithm.
 IT capabilities should ideally be available in the customer organization but could also be outsourced.

 What integration challenges could impact Predictive Maintenance deployment?

 Data sharing is a significant challenge both across companies (almost impossible) and even across equipment owned by one operator due to use of different communication protocols.